AdobeDocs/experience-platform.en/help/collection/e2e.md

 1. [Create a datastream](#datastream) to configure which destinations you want your data to be sent to.
 1. [Install and configure the Web SDK](#sdk) to send data to the datastream when certain events occur on your website.

-Once you are able to send data to the Edge Network, you can also optionally [configure event forwarding](#event-forwarding) if your organization has a licence for it.
+Once you are able to send data to the Edge Network, you can also optionally [configure event forwarding](#event-forwarding) if your organization has a license for it.

 ## Create a schema {#schema}